Macross Zero: All That VF - Macross 25th Anniversary Air Show (Zero Edition)

 Coinciding with both the 25th anniversary of Macross and the Blu-ray releases of volume one of Macross Frontier and Macross Zero box set, the official website of Macross Frontier posted two newly animated short films featuring Air Show style demonstrations for both series.
 People who purchased the first pressings of either Macross Zero or Macross Frontier received a unique code to enter into the website and therefore able to watch the short film of the respective anime.

 The music track for this clip was an excerpt from an orchestral track of Macross Frontier titled "Vital Force" composed by Yoko Kanno.

+Reception

+Kevin Cormack reviewed the series in 2025 for Anime News Network, giving it an overall rank of B. According to the reviewer, the OVA has a different tone than most Macross franchise entries, being darker, more serious, less focused on music and (due to its short length) character development.
+He praised it for developing the franchise backstory, "spectacular battle scenes" and "interesting environmentalism and cultural anthropology aspects", but criticized its ending, which he described as a vague ending to up-till-then coherent story, and a "poorly-explained, mystical deus ex machina nonsense".